gabglus/home-assistant.github.io/source/cloud/index.markdown

 ha_iot_class: "Cloud Push"
 ---

 <p class='note'>The Home Assistant Cloud is currently free and will become part of the upcoming Community Support Package.
-[Learn more](/blog/2017/12/17/introducing-home-assistant-cloud/)</p>
+Actually is only available in U.S. [Learn more](/blog/2017/12/17/introducing-home-assistant-cloud/)</p>

 The Home Assistant Cloud allows you to quickly integrate your local Home Assistant with various cloud services.
 The following integrations are currently available: